For free online solitaire see https://solitaired.com/

 The theory is further supported by the fact that the earliest description of Patience occurs within a few years of the invention of card layouts for cartomancy (fortune-telling), which, contrary to popular belief, is not reliably reported before about 1765 (Note 5).

 As so often in the history of card games, the fact that "patience" is a French word does not necessarily make France its place of origin.
 As Ross and Healey show (Note 6), it is more probably of German or Scandinavian provenance.
-The earliest reference I know of occurs the 1783 edition of the German game anthology Das neue Königliche L'Hombre-Spiel as both "Patience" and "Cabale".
-In Das neue Spielalmanach für 1798 "Patiencespiel" is represented as a contest between two players, each of whom in turn plays a game of Patience while bystanders, and presumably the players themselves, lay bets on the outcome.
+Until recently I thought the earliest reference occurred in the 1783 edition of the German game anthology Das neue Königliche L'Hombre-Spiel as both "Patience" and "Cabale".
+Unfortunately, I got this at second hand and in fact that volume makes no mention of it.
+According to Ross and Healey, Das neue Spielalmanach für 1798 does mention Patience and represents it as a contest between two players, each of whom in turn plays a game of Patience while bystanders, and presumably the players themselves, lay bets on the outcome.
 Single and double-pack versions of the game are given, their description being consistent with that later recorded in English books under the title "Grandfather's Patience".
 There follow two references in the Journal of a Swedish Girl during Captivity in Russia 1808-9, by Adelaide von Hauswolff, who kept company with her father during his apparently not very onerous internment as a prisoner of war in St Petersburg and elsewhere.
 One quotation reads (in Swedish) "Major Hjärne played patience with my father", the other "In the afternoon... the Major practised patience".
 A third reference occurs in a Swedish poem by J. D. Valerius published in 1809, entitled Mitt spel, "My game" and ending: "I play Tok against girls and, in sorrows and distress, Patience against my Fate."
 (Tok is a card game whose title means "fool", perhaps equivalent to the Russian game of Durak.)

 I quote these references in detail because, as Ross and Healey point out, it is unclear whether Patience was primarily regarded as a solitaire or a two-hander.
 A solitaire is suggested by "The Major practised Patience" and by an implicit contrast between Tok and Patience in Valerius; but when the Major is described as playing Patience "with" Adelaide's father, it is uncertain whether they are playing against each other alternately or with each other cooperatively towards the solution of a single game - or, indeed, are playing a two-hand competitive Patience.
 It may well be that Patience was originally devised as a two-handed contest with separate packs of cards, and that players first played it solitaire by way of practice for the real thing, only later discovering that it offered rewards of its own to those of a solitary disposition.